wdenton/avoirdupois/README.md

 That checkbox configuration needs to be set up on Layar's web site for the filters to work.

-If query from the corner of Bay St. and Dundas St. (-79.38335, 43.65559) and restrict to just "house" by adding CHECKBOXLIST=3 then we should just get one POI back, since Campbell House is within range and the only house:
+If we query from further south in Toronto, at the corner of Bay and Dundas (-79.38335, 43.65559), and restrict to just "house" by adding CHECKBOXLIST=3 then we should just get one POI back, since Campbell House is within range and the only house:

     $ curl "http://localhost:9292/?layerName=checkboxsample&lon=-79.38335&lat=43.65559&version=6.2&radius=1000&CHECKBOXLIST=3" | jsonlint
     {